THE INTRODUCTION

 Extensions offer an ideal solution to increasing living space without the need for moving.
 This isn’t just about adding an extra room; it’s about enhancing the functionality, aesthetic, and value of your home.

-Imagine not having to house hunt, avoid the hassle of packing up, and saving a great deal on costs.
+Imagine not having to house hunt, avoid the hassle of packing up, and save a great deal on costs.
 Moreover, an extension gives you full control to mould the space precisely to your family’s needs.

 Now, let's dive into the different types of house extensions and explore which might be the best fit for you:

-1. Single Storey Extensions
+1. Single Story Extensions

 These are typically added to the rear or side of your property.
-Single-storey extensions are perfect for enlarging your kitchen, adding a dining space, or even creating a ground floor guest bedroom.
+Single-storey extensions are perfect for enlarging your kitchen, adding a dining space, or even creating a ground-floor guest bedroom.
 You have numerous stylistic options, such as bi-folding doors, connecting your house seamlessly to the garden.

 Want to preserve that lovely garden of yours?
 Consider an over-structure extension, where you build over an existing structure, like your garage.
 It’s a fantastic way to increase space on the first floor, adding a bathroom, study, or lounge.
 However, remember to account for structural considerations, ensuring the base can handle the extra weight.

-3. Double Storey Extensions:
+3. Double Story Extensions

 If you’re keen on maximizing space, this is your pick.
 These extensions allow you to grow both upwards and outwards, giving you double the space of a single storey.
 Surprisingly, they can be more cost-effective per square metre than their single-storey counterparts.
 Additionally, thanks to recent permitted development changes, the planning process might be smoother than you think.